Childhood acute malnutrition (wasting): evolution and challenges in its diagnosis and community management

 Related blog articles:

-Management and treatment of acute malnutrition today
+The management and treatment of acute malnutrition today, from infants to adolescents

 Management of children under 6 months of age at risk of acute malnutrition